 * All superannuation contributions made under a salary sacrifice arrangement must be sent using the SuperStream data and payment standard.
 For more information on SuperStream, please refer to www.ato.gov.au/superstream.

-If you do not provide us with your personal information, we may not be able to provide you with our services, communicate with you or respond to your enquiries.
+If you do not provide us with your personal information, we may not be able to provide you or your employer with our services, communicate with you or respond to your enquiries.

 We will collect your personal information directly from you whenever you interact with us, for example: